Spicy Sriracha White Bean Dip & Signs of Spring!

-To accompany the homemade crackers we wanted to simple, yet flavorful dip recipe and fresh white bean dip seems to satisfy any hungry crowd.
+To accompany our Spring parties we love simple, yet fresh and flavorful dip recipes.
+This fresh white bean dip seems to satisfy any hungry crowd.
 Since we still have spicy on the mind, it seems to appropriate to add a bit of fresh heat to this earthy and white bean dip.

 The wonderful part of this dip is that is truly is so simple and fresh, yet so flavorful with Asian inspired flavors and heat.
+The creamy texture is always fantastic especially when using white beans.
 Touches of sesame oil, fresh live, zesty garlic and your choice of chili sauce gives this creamy dip so many layers of flavor.

-On the gardening front, we’re finally catching up to some much needed digging.
-Over the last few weeks, we’ve been working slowly on adding 4 new citrus trees to our collection.
-Oro blanco, a second bearss lime, meyer lemon and kishu mandarin have made home in their new planters.
-We’re super excited about all the new sprigs of growth on these baby citrus because that’s the first sign of Spring.
+On the gardening front, we’re finally catching up to some much needed digging and trimming.
+Over the last few weeks, we’ve been working slowly on adding cleaning and trimming all our citrus trees.
+Oro blanco, blood orange, bearss lime, meyer lemon and kishu mandarin all have their new “hair cuts”.
+We’re super excited to see all the new growth because that’s the first sign of Spring.

 Hope your weather is warming up slowly for all our friends outside of Southern California!